Best Car Audio DSP Processors (Tested) – 2026 Buyer's Guide

 | Dimensions | 7.1″ W x 5.1″ H x 2.6″ D |

 At ~$200 street price, the Dayton Audio DSP-408 is the easiest way to add real digital signal processing to any car audio system on a budget.
-The processor handles 4 inputs and 8 outputs with 10-band parametric EQ per channel, full crossovers, time alignment, and input mixing.
-It uses an Analog Devices ADAU1701 processor running at 24-bit/48kHz.
+It handles 4 inputs and 8 outputs with 10-band parametric EQ per channel, full crossovers, time alignment, and input mixing, using an Analog Devices ADAU1701 processor at 24-bit/48kHz.
 High-level inputs are included, so it integrates with factory systems.
-This isn't going to compete with a Helix DSP Ultra S on resolution, but for the price, it will genuinely transform a basic car audio system.
-The DSP-408 proves that excellent processing doesn't require a premium price in 2026.
+It won't compete with a Helix Ultra S on resolution, but for the price it will genuinely transform a basic system.

 | Make | Dayton Audio |